 Advertisements should contain the name of the department, field, rank and/or special qualifications, criteria (e.g., Ph.D. in hand, prior teaching experience), materials to be submitted (e.g., curriculum vitae and three current letters of reference are standard; some departments ask for full career placement dossiers, some ask for writing samples), the person to whom materials should be sent, the College's full street address (101 N. Merion Avenue), the date on which review of applications will begin, and the following wording:

-Bryn Mawr College is an equal opportunity employer.
-Minority candidates and women are especially encouraged to apply.
+Bryn Mawr College is an equal-opportunity employer; candidates from underrepresented groups and women are especially encouraged to apply.

 After the expense for the ad(s) has been approved by the Provost, the search chair may place the ad in one or two professional newsletters.
 A single appearance of an ad in two or three publications can be covered by the Faculty Search budget.
 The Provost's Office will place a composite ad in the Chronicle of Higher Education, advertise in HigherEdJobs.com, Higher Ed Recruitment Consortium (HERC), and will enroll the College in The Registry - National Registry of Diverse and Strategic Faculty.
 Special attention should be given to advertising in publications reaching minority candidates.
 However, it is important not to rely on advertisements alone in recruiting candidates.
 Special efforts are needed if the College is to succeed in hiring outstanding new faculty in a highly competitive market.
 Faculty members on the committee should use their respective professional networks to seek out strong candidates and contact graduate departments noted for training scholars in the field.
 Such personal contacts are particularly important in recruiting minority candidates..